carliane101/carliane101.github.io/content/about-us.md

 Our core areas of work include:

 * Permitting feasibility, strategy, and application preparation
-* Regulatory compliance including workplace training
+* Regulatory compliance including workplace training and annual drills and exercises
 * Non-technical risk assessments and gaps analyses
 * Preparation of environmental or biological assessments
 * Agency consultations and stakeholder engagements